The Imperatives

 Introduction

-I've been searching for a suitable title for this piece about the Bible's valuable teachings to humanity.
-I initially described them as the imperatives given to us that can positively influence our lives if we read, accept, and apply them—if not directly, then at least in our worldview and belief system.
-I believe that viewing the statements of Jesus and the apostles as imperative commands and as expressions of belief and faith can lead to very different outcomes in our lives as we age and eventually transition to the next existence offered by our creator.
+I've been searching for an appropriate title for this piece about the Bible's valuable teachings to humanity.
+I initially described them as the commandments given to us that can positively influence our lives if we read, accept, and apply them to our worldview and belief system.
+Viewing the statements of Jesus and the apostles as imperative commands and expressions of belief and faith can lead to very different outcomes in our lives as we grow older and eventually transition to the next existence offered by our creator.

 God Made the Heavens and the Earth